hazelcast/hazelcast/hazelcast-documentation/src/HazelcastConfiguration/FullConfChapter.md

 config.addMapConfig( mapConfig );
 ```

-After creating `Config` object, you can use it to create a new Hazelcast instance.
+After creating a `Config` object, you can use it to create a new Hazelcast instance.

 -   `HazelcastInstance hazelcast = Hazelcast.newHazelcastInstance( config );`